 There are barriers and pitfalls to working with the koans.
-Just not beginning is the first.
-But just beginning is not a ready solution either.
+Not beginning is the first, but just beginning is not a ready solution either.
 Treating koans like a DIY project in lifeless meditation practice: when something is not happening, something is wrong with my practice, my attention, my teacher, my life--”Maybe try a little MU”--is not a sure fire way to fix things up.
 There are at least as many misunderstandings about what they are as there are koans.
-If you want to count them you can start counting from where you begin.
+If you want to count them, you can start from any place where you begin.

 We might think that koans hold a key to unlocking the big mysterious secrets behind All of It, but they are just the great privilege of eavesdropping on conversations between some really cool practitioners.
-Like a fly on the wall.
+The key word is practice.
+A fly on the wall might be a privileged position, but probably not enough.

 Zen can’t fix anything.
-People think that Zen is a cure, like medicine, or maybe a panacea for some thorny life problem.
-That is a lovely hope (There is even a koan that uses these words: ”The whole earth is medicine.”
-Be careful if aspirin is the first thing that comes to mind).
+Some people think of meditation is a cure, like medicine, or maybe a panacea for some thorny life problem.
+That is a lovely hope.
+There is even a koan that uses the words: ”The whole earth is medicine.”
+If aspirin is the first thing that comes to mind, exercise particular caution.
 Dream on if you must, but see a competent psychotherapist if you need to.
 There is no self-contradiction in any of those statements.

 The difference between good design and bad design, good or bad practice, good writing or bad writing, is the time you spend on it.
 And sometimes inspiration hits like lightning.

-Are they’re good reasons--aside from the usual ones--to get over any aversion to lots of talk about the shamantic origins of Zen?
-Bury useless chatter alongside Tarot cards and astrology as if your future depends on it.
+They’re good reasons--aside from the usual ones--to get over lots of talk about the shamanic origins of Zen.
+Bury useless chatter alongside your Tarot cards and the map of your stars.
+Your future depends on it.
+It does.

 I’ve often wanted to retrace my steps to an insight or an experience in meditation.
-It is by its very nature an impossible task, but sometimes as the saying goes, you just get lucky.
+This is an impossible task, but sometimes as the saying goes, you just get lucky.

 No one knows!